adambrzosko/Y2Project/README.txt

 Welcome to a Python simulation of ideal gas law.
-The work contains three files: "Main", "Classes" and "tests".
+The work contains two files: "Main" and "Classes".
 "Main" contains a code which will output data based on a number of parameters that can be set.
 "Classes" contains the module with classes needed to run the simulation.
-Please do not alter anything inside it! "tests" contains snippets of code that were used to design the bulk of the code.
-These may not be functional anymore, and are there just to demonstrate the development process.
+Please do not alter anything inside it!

 To run the simulation, please first run the "Classes" file.